Be Healthy — Stay happy

 A key word here is artificial and should give you a good indication that something unnatural is in the product.
 Typically, artificial colors are chemical-based dyes that are used to color food and drinks.
 Most processed foods, candies, beverages and many condiments contain artificial coloring.
 There is great concern that artificial food coloring may cause increased hyperactivity in children.

-- Yellow No. 5may cause severe asthma symptoms.
+1. Yellow No. 5 may cause severe asthma symptoms.

-- Studies have shown that Red Dye No. 2may cause cancer.
+2. Studies have shown that Red Dye No. 2 may cause cancer.

 Because major health risks have exploded in the past few decades with the increasing popularity of easy to grab processed foods, it is thought that HFCS may increase the risk of obesity and type 2 diabetes.
 Labeled as high fructose corn syrup.
 Alternatives: HFCS, isoglucose, maize syrup, glucose-fructose syrup, glucose/fructose.